bitrix24/b24restdocs/api-reference/disk/folder/disk-folder-get-children.md

-# Get a list of files and folders in the folder disk.folder.getchildren
+# Get a List of Files and Folders in the Folder disk.folder.getchildren

 {% if build == 'dev' %}